Lisa del Giocondo: Mona Lisa

 Like other Florentines of their financial means, Francesco's family members were art lovers and patrons.
 His son Bartolomeo asked Antonio di Donnino Mazzieri to paint a fresco at the family's burial site in the Basilica della Santissima Annunziata di Firenze.
 Andrea del Sarto painted a Madonna for another member of his family.
 Francesco gave commissions to Leonardo for a portrait of his wife and to Domenico Puligo for a painting of Saint Francis of Assisi.
 He is thought to have commissioned Lisa's portrait to celebrate both Andrea's birth and the purchase of the family's home.
+Lisa was 24 when Leonardo began her portrait.
+She was 40 when he died, and the portrait was still partly unfinished.

 The Mona Lisa fulfilled 15th- and early 16th century requirements for portraying a woman of virtue.
 Lisa is portrayed as a faithful wife through gesture—her right hand rests over her left.
 Leonardo also presented Lisa as fashionable and successful, perhaps more well-off than she was.
 Her dark garments and black veil were Spanish-influenced high fashion; they are not a depiction of mourning for her first daughter, as some scholars have proposed.
 The portrait is strikingly large; its size is equal to that of commissions acquired by wealthier art patrons of the time.
 This extravagance has been explained as a sign of Francesco and Lisa's social aspiration.

 During the spring of 1503, Leonardo had no income source, which may in part explain his interest in a private portrait.
-But later that year, he most likely had to delay his work on Mona Lisa when he received payment for starting The Battle of Anghiari, which was a more valuable commission and one he was contracted to complete by February 1505.
+Later that year, he most likely had to delay his work on Mona Lisa when he received payment for starting The Battle of Anghiari, which was a more valuable commission and one he was contracted to complete by February 1505.
 In 1506, Leonardo considered the portrait unfinished.
 He was not paid for the work and did not deliver it to his client.
 The artist's paintings travelled with him throughout his life, and he may have completed the Mona Lisa many years later in France, in one estimation by 1516.